This DIY clarifying shampoo removes product buildup, cleanses the hair, and leaves your hair soft and smooth.

 In fact, you should only use a clarifying shampoo once a month, up to once a week in extreme cases.
 Use this DIY clarifying shampoo when there are excess oils and residue buildup on the scalp.

-Hair clarifiers contain surfactants that remove impurities, cut grease, and residue from hair products.
+Hair clarifiers and chelating shampoos contain surfactants that remove impurities, cut grease, and residue from hair products.
 Clarifying shampoos can also restore damaged hair from coloring, perms, or heat tools.

 How to Make Clarifying Shampoo?